MedRist/Facebook-Bot-chat--PHP-/README.md

 ```
 ### Setting the DataBase
   As we know already, Facebook doesn't keep a session open with the webhook.
   So we can use "session per request" scope TODO.
-  For my case i chose to store the users data in a real time database "Firebase".
-In order
- To avoid asking them every time to define the location, furthermore we have to provide them the choice
- to change it in every moment they want.
+For my case i chose to store the users data in a real time database "Firebase". in order to avoid asking them every time to define the location.
+Furthermore we have to provide them the choice to change it in every moment they want.
  In addition to this, the first interaction with bot, we'll ask the user to give us his location/o a location in general,
  then we store it for the first time.
  For Devloppers Setting the database: